curlynoraa/curlynoraa.github.io/index.md

+---
+layout: home
+title:
+---

-# Welcome to Eleanor's Blog!
+# Welcome to Eleanor's blog.

-This is my new website — stay tuned for updates...
+This is my website!
+More coming soon.